Learning Outcomes for General Education, GLOBE Connected World

 Approved courses may be found in DegreeWorks and are listed here.

-The following Learning Outcomes have been approved by the College Senate in 2022-2023
+The following Learning Outcomes have been approved by the College Senate in 2022-2023.
+Communication Written and Oral and Diversity Pluralism and Power were updated in 2025.

 Students will

-• demonstrate an understanding of the ethical dimensions of information use, creation, and dissemination.
+• Demonstrate an understanding of the ethical dimensions of information use, creation, and dissemination, whether from traditional sources or emerging technologies, such as artificial intelligence.

 Communication - Global and World Languages